-The Lifeline program provides free cell phones and service to low-income individuals and families.
+The Lifeline program provides free cell phones, free minutes every month, free data, and free texting to low-income individuals and families.
 This program is paid for by the Universal Service Fund which is funded by the major telecom companies.
 Qualifications for the program vary by state, but the general qualifications are:

-- If you qualify for government assistance like food stamps, welfare, section 8 housing, or many other government programs, you automatically qualify for Lifeline.
+- If you qualify for government assistance like Medicaid, Food Stamps, welfare, Section 8 housing, or many other government programs, you automatically qualify for Lifeline.

-- If your yearly income is at or below 135% of the federal poverty guidelines, you will qualify for a free cell phone.
+- If your yearly income is at or below 135% of the federal poverty guidelines for your state, you will qualify for a free cell phone.

-Applying for a free cell phone is easy.
+Applying for a free cell phone with free monthly minutes, data, and texting is easy.
 Fill out the email form on the right for more information.

-Our government strongly believes that phone service is a necessity in this day and age and so they went about creating this program so that even low income Americans can stay connected with their families, employers, medical care providers, etc. The program actually began in 1980s and offered landlines.
+Our government strongly believes that phone service is a necessity in this day and age and so they went about creating this program so that even low income Americans can stay connected with their families, employers, medical care providers, etc. The program actually began in 1980s under President Ronald Reagan and offered landline phone service.
 However, in the 2000s it was updated to include cell phone service.

 Signing up for the service is very straight forward and you can get started here.
 You’ll have to put in your zip code and email address which will verify that you live in an area where Lifeline service is offered.
 After availability is confirmed, you put in your address where you would like to ship the phone and then you choose which plan you would like, as we mentioned above.
 Finally, you will have to confirm that you qualify based on low income or participation in a government assistance program.

-Once you’ve gone through this quick application process, your new cell phone will be shipped to the address you provided as soon as 7-10 days!
+Once you’ve gone through this quick application process, your new cell phone will be shipped to the address you provided!

-It’s important to note you can only have ONE lifeline phone in each household.
+It’s important to note you can only have ONE Lifeline phone or Lifeline service in each household.